-Join the boat between 1200 and 2000hrs (the closer to 1200 the better but we know flights and such like don’t always work like that, so don’t worry!)
+Join the boat at 0900hrs on th first day.
 Get your belongings packed away and relax.
 There’s plenty of things to do in the future but right now it’s about relaxing, finding your way around the boat and enjoying the surroundings.
 Madeira is a wonderful place to be in the winter, with a warm climate, lovely coast and some great views and sunsets.

 Day 2: Briefings and training on the Madeiran coast

 Today is all about getting up to speed with the boat.
 Whether you are a complete novice or more experienced sailor, everyone benefits from detailed introductions, safety briefings and training sessions.
 You will have two highly experienced instructors guide you through every aspect that you need to know to have a great sailing holiday.
 By lunchtime we should be casting off the lines, hoisting the sails and working through all the key sailing manoeuvres such as tacking and gybing, reefing and knot tying!
 By the end of the day everyone on board should feel comfortable with the basics – even though there’s more to learn and practice every day.
 We may well stop for the night in Funchal, the capital of Madeira.

 Day 3: Preparation and planning for the ocean passage.